vernamlab/SCApeGoat/doc/fileformat.rst

     .. method:: __init__(self, name: str, path: str, file_format_parent: FileParent, existing: bool = False, index: int = 0, experiment: dict = None):

         Creates an Experiment object.
 Do not call this constructor.
 Please use `FileParent.add_experiment()` to create a new Experiment object.
+DO NOT USE.

-    .. method:: update_metadata(self, key: str, value: str) -> None:
+    .. method:: update_metadata(self, key: str, value: any) -> None:

-        Update experiment metadata with a new key value pair
+        Update experiment metadata with a new key value

     .. method:: read_metadata(self) -> dict: